klevoya/docs/docs/api/blockchain.md

 title: Blockchain
 ---

-The Blockchain object keeps state of all accounts and contracts.
+The Blockchain object keeps the state of all accounts and contracts.

 ## Methods